-As we discussed in last year’s Digital Marketing Statistics post, we only share factual email statistics that are relevant and current.
+As we discussed in our Digital Marketing Statistics post, we only share factual email statistics that are relevant and current.
 Use our email marketing statistics list as your email marketing authority for the 2017.

 1. The number of e-mail users worldwide is forecasted to rise to 2.9 billion users by 2019.
 (Source: Statista, 2016)

 2. The number of e-mail users in the US is projected to grow to 244.5 million by the end of 2017.
 That number is forecast to grow to 254.7 million by 2020.
 (Source: Statista, 2016)

 3. Gmail has over one billion active users as of February 2016.
 (Source: Techcrunch, 2016)